Classical (Formal) Music Compared to “Popular” Music

 - how should we classify the music of Johann Strauss, Bernstein, Gershwin and Joplin …… and Bartok’s Rumanian Dances etc?

 Music is a powerful emotional language through which we can touch the deepest areas of the psyche.
 If we have to generalize, we could say that “classical” music is often emotionally more “serious”, “intense” and “heavy” than popular music.
 For the performer, this high emotional intensity can lead to excessive tension.
 For this reason, playing “popular” music is normally therapeutic.
-Jazz, pop, rock, bossa nova, reggae, punk, folk, flamenco, fado, country, gipsy, klezmer, bluegrass, irish, tango, ethnic etc take us on an enriching voyage into very different musical and emotional worlds.
+Jazz, pop, rock, bossa nova, reggae, punk, folk, flamenco, fado, country, gypsy, klezmer, bluegrass, irish, tango, ethnic etc take us on an enriching voyage into very different musical and emotional worlds.
 Here, we can – and actually must – really loosen up.

 But we can also loosen up in our “classical” repertoire, taking every opportunity to find moments of lightness, simple pleasure and happiness, as well as emotional depth and suffering!
 Whereas we may not find much of this lightness in Beethoven we can find loads of it in many (if not most) other “classical” composers (Mozart, Mendelssohn, Rossini and Schubert come to mind immediately).
 So much of the music of supposedly “classical” composers was actually the popular music of their time, especially in the Renaissance and Pre-Baroque times.